 The Department of Psychological Sciences offers a broad-based curricular plan leading to a Bachelor of Arts (B.A.) in psychology, a Bachelor of Science (B.S.) in psychology, and a Bachelor of Arts (B.A) in Applied Psychology of Child Advocacy Studies.
 We also offer minors in the field of Psychology and in Child Advocacy Studies.
 There are a number of undergraduate certificates that can be earned through the department, including: Child Advocacy Studies (CAST), Gender Studies, Gerontological Studies, Neuroscience, and Trauma Studies.

-Information regarding graduate degree programs can be found here.
+Information regarding graduate degree programs can be found on the graduate program page.

 Prospective undergraduate students interested in majoring or minoring in Psychological Sciences should visit an academic advisor in the Dr. Marcus Allen Advising Center to receive specific information on enrollment, degree requirements, and course offerings.
 Current students can visit the Stadler Psychological Sciences Advising Office to ask questions about the psychology degree in general, including types of psychology-based careers, and receive information about graduate work in psychology.
 All students are encouraged to see a psychology academic advisor regularly throughout their collegiate careers.
 It is especially important for all students who are within one calendar year of graduation to meet with an advisor.